KJLankinen/cubble/README.md

 ```
 The program runs until a certain amount of bubbles is left.
 After this, the program writes one final data file and returns.

 **N.B.** The parameter that controls this amount of bubbles (called MinNumBubbles) should always be larger than the number of bubbles in one cell multiplied by 3^NumDim.
-In other words, if the number of bubbles in a cell is 32 and the dimensionality of the program is 2 (2D simulation), then the minimum number of bubbles should be larger than 32 * 3^2 = 32 * 3 * 3 = 288.
-For 3D this would be 864.
-300 and 900 are nice round numbers for MinNumBubbles.
+In other words, if the number of bubbles in a cell is 32 and the dimensionality of the program is 2 (2D simulation), then the minimum number of bubbles should be larger than **32 * 3^2 = 32 * 3 * 3 = 288**.
+For 3D this would be 864. **300 and 900 are nice round numbers for MinNumBubbles**.

 The reason for this is that the neighbor search is done in a manner that assumes at least 3 cells in each dimension.
 If there are less than 3 cells per dimension, some cells are searched through more than once, leading to bubbles having the same bubble as a neighbor multiple times.
 The implementation should and could be improved to circumvent this, but "in the mean time" just follow the above rule.